Lawrenceville DUI Lawyers

 • Attending any program, event, treatment, or activity ordered by a judge presiding in an accountability court, as such term is defined in Code Section 15-1-18; or

-Contact our dedicated Lawrenceville DUI lawyers today to discuss your DUI case at 404.816.8777.
+Contact our dedicated Lawrenceville DUI lawyers today at 404.816.8777 to discuss your DUI case.
 Our DUI defense lawyers are experienced in fighting DUI charges and handling license suspension actions.
 We can review your case and prepare a strategy for your Lawrenceville DUI criminal case and your license suspension action.

-So I made a proper request for a license suspension hearing in my Lawrenceville DUI case, what happens next?
+So, I properly requested a license suspension hearing in my Lawrenceville DUI case.
+What happens next?

 The license suspension action is a civil action separate from your Lawrenceville DUI criminal charges and only deals with your license or privilege to drive in this state.
-As a matter of fact, the administrative license suspension action is litigated by a completely separate court from your Lawrenceville DUI criminal case.
-Once the Georgia Department of Driver Services processes your request for a hearing, your case is then sent to the Georgia Office of State Administrative Hearings (OSAH) where a hearing will be scheduled in front of a judge from that agency.
-Typically a hearing date is set roughly 60 days from the date of your Lawrenceville DUI arrest.
-Once a hearing is requested, the Department of Driver Services will extend your driving privileges until there is an order entered from an OSAH judge.
+The administrative license suspension action is litigated by a completely separate court from your Lawrenceville DUI criminal case.
+Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings (OSAH), where a hearing will be scheduled in front of a judge from that agency.
+Typically, a hearing date is set roughly 60 days from your Lawrenceville DUI arrest date.
+Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.

 The scope of the hearing is very limited: